bostonlink/cuckooforcanari/README.md

 ## 2.0 - Installation

 ### 2.1 - Supported Platforms
 cuckooforcanari has currently been tested on Mac OS X and Linux.
-Further testing will be done on Windows in the near future.

 ### 2.2 - Requirements
 cuckooforcanari is supported and tested on Python 2.7.3